singj47/My-Projects/Project03/README.md

 ### Exception:

--if there is no post posted by any user more button will just reload the current page when clicked .
+- if there is no post posted by any user more button will just reload the current page when clicked .

 ## Objective 10